MilesBHuff/Optimality/readme.md

 <!----------------------------------------------------------------------------->
 ## About

 This theme and colour-scheme are designed to minimize eyestrain.
+It's also intended to support a very broad number of applications, so that a consistent look can be achieved throughout the desktop.
 Specifics regarding their design can be found in "/specification".

 <!----------------------------------------------------------------------------->
 ## Usage